beefoo/loc-bulk-access/README.md

 ### Firefox Installation

-1. Download the latest [Firefox extension](https://github.com/LibraryOfCongress/loc-bulk-access/releases/download/v0.0.1/loc-bulk-access-firefox-0.0.1.zip).
-Note: the latest and past versions of the extensions will be listed in the repository's [releases section](https://github.com/LibraryOfCongress/loc-bulk-access/releases).
+1. Download the latest Firefoxextension from the repository's [releases section](https://github.com/LibraryOfCongress/loc-bulk-access/releases) and unzip it.
 2. Type `about:addons` in the Firefox URL bar.
 3. Next to "Manage Your Extensions", click the gear icon, select **Install Add-on From File**, and select the zipped file that you downloaded from step 1.
 4. Once installed, click **Extensions menu puzzle button** next to your search bar, and you should see the "LC Bulk Access" extension listed there, which you can pin to your toolbar.